cosmos/cosmos/README.md

 already been dishonest by double-signing or lock-changing without justification.
 So, signing the reorg-proposal is a coordination problem that cannot be solved by any non-synchronous protocol (i.e. automatically, and without making assumptions about the reliability of the underlying network).
-It must be provided by means external to the weakly-synchronous Tendermint consensus algorithm.
 For now, we leave the problem of reorg-proposal coordination to human coordination via internet media.
 Validators must take care to ensure that there are no significant network partitions, to avoid situations where two conflicting reorg-proposals are signed.

 Assuming that the external coordination medium and protocol is robust, it follows that forks are less of a concern than censorship attacks.